Brouwer fixed-point theorem: A proof by Hirsch

 There is also a quick proof, by Morris Hirsch, based on the impossibility of a differentiable retraction.
-The indirect proof starts by noting that the map f can be approximated by a smooth map retaining the property of not fixing a point; this can be done by using the Weierstrass approximation theorem or by convolving with smooth bump functions.
-One then defines a retraction as above which must now be differentiable.
-Such a retraction must have a non-singular value, by Sard's theorem, which is also non-singular for the restriction to the boundary (which is just the identity).
-Thus the inverse image would be a 1-manifold with boundary.
-The boundary would have to contain at least two end points, both of which would have to lie on the boundary of the original ball—which is impossible in a retraction.
+Let f denote a continuous map from the unit ball Dn in n-dimensional Euclidean space to itself and assume that f fixes no point.
+By continuity and the fact that Dn is compact, it follows that for some ε > 0, ∥x - f(x)∥ > ε for all x in Dn.
+Then the map f can be approximated by a smooth map retaining the property of not fixing a point; this can be done by using the Weierstrass approximation theorem or by convolving with smooth bump functions.
+One then defines a retraction as above by sending each x to the point of ∂Dn where the unique ray from x through f(x) intersects ∂Dn, and this must now be a differentiable mapping.
+Such a retraction must have a non-singular value p ∈ ∂Dn, by Sard's theorem, which is also non-singular for the restriction to the boundary (which is just the identity).
+Thus the inverse image f -1(p) would be a compact 1-manifold with boundary.
+Such a boundary would have to contain at least two endpoints, and these would have to lie on the boundary of the original ball.
+This would mean that the inverse image of one point on ∂Dn contains a different point on ∂Dn, contradicting the definition of a retraction Dn → ∂Dn.

 R. Bruce Kellogg, Tien-Yien Li, and James A. Yorke turned Hirsch's proof into a computable proof by observing that the retract is in fact defined everywhere except at the fixed points.
-For almost any point, q, on the boundary, (assuming it is not a fixed point) the one manifold with boundary mentioned above does exist and the only possibility is that it leads from q to a fixed point.
+For almost any point q on the boundary — assuming it is not a fixed point — the 1-manifold with boundary mentioned above does exist and the only possibility is that it leads from q to a fixed point.
 It is an easy numerical task to follow such a path from q to the fixed point so the method is essentially computable. gave a conceptually similar path-following version of the homotopy proof which extends to a wide variety of related problems.